Metric Visualization

 Before completeness scores can be applied to data containers, however, ensure that the Completeness Score attribute is valid for the Data Container Type object type.

-Export Completeness Values
+Export Values for Completeness Metrics

 Completeness values can be exported to Excel and CSV.